Testing Stability Properties in Graphical Hedonic Games: Property Testing Results in the FEN-Model

-Now, in order to detect a connected blocking coalition~$C$ that contains~$i$, we have to query the oracle as follows: We verify whether $\Gamma(i)$ is acceptable for~$i$ by considering the intersection of $i$'s neighbours $N_i$ with $\Gamma(i)$.
+\item[\ref{feasible:constant}] In order to detect a connected blocking coalition~$C$ that contains~$i$, we have to query the oracle as follows: We verify whether $\Gamma(i)$ is acceptable for~$i$ by considering the intersection of $i$'s neighbours $N_i$ with $\Gamma(i)$.
 If it is not acceptable, $C=\{i\}$ holds, and thus, $\phi_i(G,\Gamma)=1$.
-If $\Gamma(i)$ is acceptable, $C$ can only be any of $i$'s neighbouring coalitions, that are connected and of size $\lvert C\rvert \leq c$.
-There are at most
+If $\Gamma(i)$ is acceptable, $C$ can only be any of $i$'s neighbouring coalitions that are connected and of size $\lvert C\rvert \leq c$.
+There are at most \reva{

-possible such coalitions.
-If for each of these coalitions~$C$, we ask the at most $c$ contained players~$j\in C$ whether they prefer $C$ to $\Gamma(j)$, this is sufficient to verify whether one of the coalitions blocks $\Gamma$ and, thus, whether $i$ is a witness.
-Therefore, Condition~\ref{feasible:constant} holds.
+} possible such coalitions.
+For each of these coalitions~$C$, we ask the at most $c$ contained players~$j\in C$ whether they prefer $C$ to $\Gamma(j)$ by querying their at most $d$ neighbours.
+This is sufficient to verify whether one of the coalitions blocks $\Gamma$ and, thus, whether $i$ is a witness. \revb{Therefore, the total query complexity of Algorithm~\ref{alg:verification-tester} is in $\mathcal{O}(\nicefrac{c^2\cdot d^{c^2\reva{+1}}\cdot e^c}{\epsilon})$} and Condition~\ref{feasible:constant} holds.